Technical Textile for Sportswear: a Fast-Growing Business at an International Level

 The global demand of technical fabrics for sportswear has been expanding rapidly in recent years: between 2009 and 2018 it recorded a CAGR (Compound Annual Growth Rate) of 9% in euro, showing a much more dynamic trend compared to traditional textile sectors.

-Graph 1: Tech-fabrics for Sportswear compared with industry benchmarks
+Graph 1: Tech-fabrics for Sportswear compared with industry benchmarks (indexes in Euro)

 Source: ExportPlanning - Analytics